-Whether you like it or not, the size of your art really matters.
+Whether you like it or not, the size of your art really matters, and that includes art prints.
 But what size of art sells best?
 Should you make your art big and bold, or pocket-sized?
-These sizes sell well.
+I decided to find out.

 I’ve sold my art for many years.
 I started in the 80s, and I’ve learned a few things.
 Keep reading because I know a few tricks to help you earn more.

 (I get commissions for purchases made through links in this post.
 However, I only promote products I like and recommend)